DOES BREAST SIZE MATTER?

-Does size matter?
 This is a question moms have asked for generations.

 But when it comes to the way in which you feed your baby, something called “breast storage capacity” might matter after all.
 That's because women have different “breast storage capacities.”

-Storage capacity is not related to breast size, but to the amount of milk-making tissue you have in your breasts.
+Capacity is not related to breast size, but to the amount of milk-making tissue you have in your breasts.
 It means the amount of milk you're able to hold in your breasts when they are at their fullest.
 That amount can vary a lot from mom to mom.

-Breast fullness is the key way in which your body gets the message about how much milk to produce, and when your breasts are routinely too full, your body starts to slow down production.
+Fullness is the key way in which your body gets the message about how much milk to produce, and when your breasts are routinely too full, your body starts to slow down production.
 As Nancy Morhbacher puts it, “drained breasts make milk faster” and “full breasts make milk slower.”

-So a mom with smaller breast storage capacity may find it necessary to feed more often than a mom with a larger storage capacity in order to maintain strong milk production, keep her baby well fed, and avoid feeling uncomfortably full.
+So a mom with smaller breast storage capacity may find it necessary to feed more often than a mom with a larger storage capacity in order to maintain strong milk production, keep her baby well-fed, and avoid feeling uncomfortably full.